status-im/help.status.im/docs/en/status-communities/vote-to-make-a-community-private-or-public.md

 ## Step 4: Verify the vote {: #verify-vote}

-After the 14-day voting period, the verification begins.
+After voting, the 7-day verification period begins.
 During this period, valid votes are identified.

 1. Open the dApp and find the vote to verify.
 1. Select **Verify the vote**